In This Article

 What is requests?

-requests is one of the most popular third-party libraries for making HTTP requests in Python.
-The requests library has simple, human-readable syntax and powerful features like sessions, auth, file uploads, and JSON handling.
+Requests is one of the most popular third-party libraries for making HTTP requests in Python.
+The requests library has simple, human-readable syntax and powerful features like sessions, authentication, file uploads, and JSON handling.

 import requests